How to Use Excel LARGE Function with Duplicates in Excel

 • COUNTIF(E$5:E$12,ROW(INDIRECT(MIN(E$5:E$12)&”:”&MAX(E$5:E$12)))) counts how many numbers are duplicates.

-Here in the formula, first, we will figure out the unique values by using the UNIQUE function then we will use the LARGE function to find the unique large function.
+Here first, we will figure out the unique values by using the UNIQUE function.
+Then we will use the LARGE function to find the unique large value.

 Steps:

-• At first, we will type the formula in the H5 cell.
+• At first, we will type the formula in cell H5.

 =LARGE(UNIQUE($E$5:$E$12),G5:G8)